hannorein/rebound/docs/quickstart_installation.md

 -   **Missing compilers.** Make sure you have a C compiler installed.
 If you are using a Mac, install the Xcode package which you can download for free on the App Store.
-Make sure the command line tools are installed.
+Make sure the command line tools are installed. if you are on Windows, make sure you install the compilers that come with Visual studio (`cl.exe`) and have them available in your current command prompt (use the *Developer Command Prompt for VS*).
 -   **Missing glfw3 library.** You can compile REBOUND with support for real-time OpenGL visualizations.
-This requires the glfw3 library.
+This is an optional feature that requires the glfw3 library.
 If you are on a Mac, then the easiest way to install the glfw3 library is with homebrew:
     `brew tap homebrew/versions && brew install glfw3`.
 If you are on Linux, you can install it with your package manager, for example with `sudo apt-get install libglfw3-dev`.
 Alternatively, you can